Getting Ready for ICT Systems at the UTokyo (for Faculty Members)

 UTokyo is conducting various initiatives for the improvement of information security, all of which are detailed on ”Information Security at UTokyo” page.
 A prime example of these initiatives is the implementation of the annual Information Security Education for all UTokyo Account holders.
 Newly appointed members should first attend this Information Security Education.

 For details about the procedure of the course, kindly refer to the Information Security Education page.
-Once you complete the course, you will be able to use UTokyo Wi-Fi, UTokyo VPN, and UTokyo Slack (Note: Enabling Multi-Factor Authentication for your UTokyo Account is also mandatory for UTokyo VPN and UTokyo Slack).
+Once you complete the course, you will be able to use UTokyo Wi-Fi, UTokyo VPN, and UTokyo Slack.

 Using Zoom